1997–98 Mighty Ducks of Anaheim season: Off-season

 Even though improving and making the Playoffs into the second round getting swept by the Detroit Red Wings, the Mighty Ducks fired Head Coach Ron Wilson on May 20, 1997 replacing him with former Flames Head Coach Pierre Page.
 Former Coyotes Head Coach Don Hay was hired as an assistant coach.

 During the summer only a few changes were made, since the team underwent changes before the trading deadline in March.
 The Mighty Ducks signed veteran Tomas Sandstrom on August 2 and acquired Scott Young from the Colorado Avalanche for a 1998 3rd round draft pick on September 17, 1997.
 Brent Severyn joined the Ducks as a free agent from Colorado.

 Ruslan Salei earned a regular roster spot on the team.
 Rookies Matt Cullen, Jeremy Stevenson, Jeff Nielsen and Pavel Trnka also joined the Mighty Ducks.

-The Mighty Duck unveiled two alternate jerseys for the their 5th anniversary season : one mainly white, the other mainly green.
+The Mighty Duck unveiled two alternate jerseys for their 5th anniversary season: one mainly white, the other mainly green.

 Regular season

 The Mighty Ducks and Vancouver Canucks made NHL history, being the first teams ever to play a regular season game outside the USA or Canada, facing each other back to back in Tokyo splitting the series.

 The season would prove to be a roller coaster ride : many players dressed for the team through the first twenty games as the lines looked different almost every night.
 On November 24, 1997, Shawn Antowski was involved in a serious car accident which left him with a compressed skull fracture.
-They also started the season without Paul Kariya due to a contract dispute, but played well without him as the Ducks were 11-12-6 until December 2, 1997, but by then the team was on a downturn going 3-10-2 since November 10 until Kariya returned on December 12, 1997.
-That night had everybody excited as the Ducks came back from being down 3–0 and Kariya scored two goals and an assist helping the Ducks to win after going winless in their last 6 games for the second time.
+They also started the season without Paul Kariya due to a contract dispute, but played well without him as the Ducks were 11-12-6 until December 2, 1997, but by then the team was on a downturn since November 10 going 3-10-2 until Kariya returned on December 12, 1997.
+That night had everybody excited as the Ducks came back from being down 3–0 and Kariya scored two goals and an assist helping the Ducks to win after going winless in their last 6 games.

 Despite his great performance the Mighty Ducks continued to struggle going 4-10-2 by January 14, 1998.
 Having a week off, the Mighty Ducks looked to bounce back starting a nice run with a 8–3 win against the Florida Panthers going 4-2-1 in their next seven games.
 On February 1, 1998 hopes of a turnaround in the second half of the season were shattered as Kariya was cross-checked in the head by Gary Suter resulting in Kariya missing the remainder of the season, playing only 22 games.
 In hopes of adding some more scoring due to Kariya's injury the Ducks acquired Travis Green along with Doug Houda and Tony Tuzzolino in exchange for J.J.
 Daigeneault, Joe Sacco and Mark Janssens on February 6, 1998.